 Over the past few decades, research on political attitudes in industrialized societies has consistently highlighted the significance of social class as a key driver of public opinion (Lindh and McCall, 2020).
 Social class, in this context, not only reflects individuals’ labor market relations but also their economic interests and moral perspectives regarding the role of the market and the state in the distribution and redistribution of resources (Svallfors, 2006).
 Redistributive preferences refer to individuals’ support for policies and mechanisms aimed at reducing economic inequality (McCall and Kenworthy, 2009).
 These preferences encompass views on taxation, welfare programs, public services, and other government interventions designed to transfer resources from wealthier individuals or groups to those with fewer resources (García-Sánchez et al., 2022).

 Empirically, the class divide in redistributive preferences is well documented (Brooks and Svallfors, 2010; Curtis and Andersen, 2015; Langsæther and Evans, 2020; Lindh, 2015).
-Class-based explanations of redistributive preferences have predominantly focused on individuals’ socio-economic position.
+Class-based explanations of redistributive preferences have predominantly focused on individuals’ socioeconomic position.
 According to self-interest-driven theories, economic resources or risk exposure explain why working classes with fewer resources and greater job insecurity tend to support redistribution more than the upper classes (Meltzer and Richard, 1981; Rehm, 2009).
 Furthermore, while material interests often dominate in conditions of scarcity, value-based motivations, such as egalitarianism, may drive stronger support for redistribution under conditions of greater security and weaken under material hardship (Kulin and Svallfors, 2013; Maldonado et al., 2019).

 Other approaches emphasize the role of social relations in the workplace, which can imprint normative views that ultimately shape political opinions due to the significant time people spend at work (Oesch, 2006).
 For instance, continuous and diverse social interactions in interpersonal service roles can foster empathy and reinforce egalitarian values (Kitschelt and Rehm, 2014).
 Conversely, vertical oversight in managerial positions and the emphasis on autonomy in self-employed roles often bolster self-interested and conservative political views (Oesch and Rennwald, 2018).

 Given the individual focus of current approaches on class and redistributive preferences, a network perspective offers a more comprehensive way to understand redistributive preferences beyond the individual level.
-By focusing on class-differences in network ties, the collective dimension of between-class relations is brought to the forefront, emphasizing that social ties encompass both social and economic resources (Lin and Dumin, 1986) in n (Weber, 2011, pp. 57–59).
+By focusing on class differences in network ties, the interpersonal dimension of between-class relations is brought to the forefront, emphasizing that social ties encompass both social and economic resources (Lin and Dumin, 1986) embedded in class positions (Weber, 2011, pp. 57–59).

 Class relations and social networks

 Theoretically, class relations can be understood as the structure of social ties between different classes within the broader social system, represented by networks spanning various social strata (Blau, 1977).
 Social network research consistently demonstrates that homophily—the tendency for individuals to associate with others who are similar—is a structured and persistent feature of social relations (McPherson et al., 2001).
 For instance, friendships and family ties often display homogeneity in terms of social status or demographic characteristics, while more distant ties tend to connect individuals to different social groups, thereby contributing to network diversity (Diprete et al., 2011; Lazarsfeld and Merton, 1954).
-Moreover, it is well established that socialization preferences play a role in forming segregated networks (Homans, 1951; Visser and Mirabile, 2004).
+Moreover, it is well established that sociability preferences play a role in forming segregated networks (Homans, 1951; Visser and Mirabile, 2004).
 However, this research aligns with the prevailing view that attitudinal similarity within networks arises primarily from structural contact opportunities shaped by the class composition of social ties, rather than from homophilic preferences for socializing with like-minded individuals (Feld, 1981).
 Thus, to investigate the implications of networks for redistributive preferences, I propose distinguishing between two closely related—but distinct—perspectives on how class-based networks are structured.